ptrckqn/shadibeshai-website/src/pages/lab.md

     - title: Mabel Yu
       sub: Graduate Student
       image: /uploads/mabel-yu.png
-      body: Mabel  is a Master's student in the Program of Clinical Psychology, University of Regina, supervised by Dr. Shadi Beshai.
-Her Master's thesis will focus on recurrent depression, and factors that may increase relapse and recurrence rates in depression.
+      body: Mabel  is a Doctoral student in the Clinical Psychology Program, University of Regina.
+Mabel's Doctoral Thesis is focused on a randomized trial examining the effects of a self-compassion intervention to protect from future depression episodes among people with recurrent depression.
     - title: Christine Bueno
       sub: Current Master’s Student
       image: /uploads/christine-bueno.jpg
-      body: "Christine is a Master’s student in the Clinical Psychology Program, supervised by Dr. Shadi Beshai.
+      body: "Christine is a Master’s student in the Clinical Psychology Program.
 Her Master’s thesis will look at an online mindfulness and self-compassion intervention to increase connectedness. "
     - title: Nicole Del Rosario
       sub: Master's Student
       body: Nicole graduated from the University of Winnipeg with her B.A.
 (Hons.) in